Board in the Library, Part One

 So why designer board games?
 Because, in my experience, designer board games promote creativity, invoke multi-generational interaction, increase social engagement, and have the potential to be thought-provoking, challenging and, of course, fun.
 But even more than that, designer board games build a culture of positive interaction between sometimes disparate ages and social groups.

-This article is meant to be the introduction in a series elucidating the mechanics, themes, and interactions inherent in designer board games and provide a base of knowledge appropriate to the medium which will provide librarians and library staff the inspiration to play, teach, promote and even create designer board games.
+This article is an introduction to the six-part series; elucidating the mechanics, themes, and interactions inherent in designer board games and provide a base of knowledge appropriate to the medium which will provide librarians and library staff the inspiration to play, teach, promote and even create designer board games.
 Likely, before all of that, designer board games need to be defined next to their older and, frankly, sometimes duller, older sibling - the mass-market board game.

 Woah!
 Slow down there, bud.